JakobKlotz/landslides-db/docs/intro/about.md

 :::

+## Project Goal

+Austria has various data sets on mass movements, but they are often maintained in different formats and silos by various institutes and regional authorities.
+This fragmentation makes comprehensive, large-scale analysis difficult.

+This project aims to solve that problem by providing a single, harmonized and reproducible data base of mass movement events in Austria, specifically for the research community.

-## Why?
+## Scope & Limitations

-Several institutes, regional authorities and researchers maintain data collections, but they live in different silos and formats.
-This project aims to collect these sources, harmonize it and publish the data for the research community to use.

-By providing a single, reproducible database, we enable:
+This data set is a research-oriented tool.
+It is designed to support exploratory analysis, statistical modeling and the development of new methods.

+### What to Expect

-- Easy access to comprehensive mass movement data
+- **Harmonized data:** Historic mass movement events aggregated from multiple public sources.
-- Standardized data formats and classifications
-- Clear data provenance and attribution
-- A foundation for research and analysis
+- **Attributes:** Records include event date, harmonized event classifications and point geometry.
+Where available, metadata is provided.
+- **Duplicate handling**: To reduce redundancy across sources, an automated process identifies potential duplicates using a 500-meter radius and same-day event date.
+- **Provenance:** Each record links back to its original source, ensuring traceability and proper attribution.
+- **Two data format:** The data is provided as a ready-to-use GeoPackage for quick exploration and a PostGIS data base for reproducible ingestion and advanced workflows.
+- **Quick Start:** This project serves as a practical resource for researchers who need a consolidated data set for analysis, modeling or method testing.

+### Important Limitations

+- **Not comprehensive:** Events can be missing!
+This inventory is a best-effort aggregation of known public data sources and most likely will never be exhaustive.
+- **Not error-free:** This inventory inherits all inconsistencies, inaccuracies and omissions from its sources.
+Be aware, that data quality can verify.
+- **Positional uncertainty:** Point geometries can be imprecise.
+Positional uncertainty is generally not reported by the sources and can not be reliably estimated.
+Do not use for high-accuracy applications.
+- **Imperfect duplicate detection:** The automated check helps reduce redundancy but is not exhaustive.
+Some duplicates may remain, especially considering imprecision regarding point geometries.
+- **Not for real-time use:** Updates depend on upstream sources.
+Data refreshes are irregular and not guaranteed, new event data can lag or be incomplete.
+  Check the source metadata for recency.

 ## Data Coverage

-The database encompasses different mass movement phenomena, including:
+The data base encompasses different mass movement phenomena, including:

 - Gravity slide or flow
 - Rockfall